 Canned Fish Highest in Vitamin B12 (Cobalamin)

 Canned fish can be a great source of vitamin B12.
 Canned foods are typically more affordable than fresh, with greater availability.
-The downside is that canned foods often have a lot of added sodium or are packed in less desirable oils.
+The downside is that canned foods often have a lot of added sodium, and may be packed in less desirable oils.
 As such, try to choose canned fish without added salt and either packed in water or good quality olive oil.

 Canned fish high in vitamin B12 includes canned oysters, clams, salmon, sardines, mackerel, crab, tuna, shrimp, cod, and anchovies.
 The values below are for a given serving size.
-Even if you don't eat such a large serving as 1 cup of fish, you can simply divide the numbers in half to get the amount for half a cup or about 4 ounces.
-The daily value (DV) for vitamin B12 is 2.4mcg per day, recently reduced from 6mcg as per the USDA food labeling standards.
+1 cup is a relatively large serving size, so if you don't usually eat this much at a time, you can simply divide the numbers in half to get the amount for half a cup (about 4 ounces).

 Table of Canned Fish High in Vitamin B12